Everything to Know About Skólavörðustígur: Reykjavik’s Rainbow Street

 Shopping

 Reykjavík’s Rainbow Street isn’t one to miss if you want to check out some of the best shops in town.
-From retail stores to souvenir shops, there’s no shortage of unique and interesting places to get some shopping done, or even just look around.
+From retail stores to keepsake shops, there’s no shortage of quirky and interesting places to get some shopping done, or even just look around.
 The Viking, for instance, boasts a stunning collection of mugs and magnets, as well as classic literature titles.
 Among record stores, Smekkleysa is a local favourite, featuring both Icelandic and international artists.

 Restaurants

 Once you’re hungry from all that exploring, there are many fantastic eateries where you can sample some must-try Icelandic delicacies.
-Don’t be overwhelmed by the abundance of dining options (including vegan and vegetarian ones), it all comes down to what you’re craving as the restaurants here offer some of the best in their chosen cuisine.
-Sjavargrillid is the go-to spot for traditional Icelandic dishes made of lamb and seafood.
+Don’t be overwhelmed by the abundance of dining options (including vegan and vegetarian ones), it all comes down to what you’re craving, as the restaurants here offer some of the best in their chosen cuisine.
+Sjávargrillið is the go-to spot for traditional Icelandic dishes made of lamb and seafood.
 In contrast, Sushi Social is an ideal place for adventurous foodies seeking fusion dishes, in this case, Japanese and Icelandic.

 Attractions